 Occupational therapists focus on enabling people to do things they want and need to do in their everyday lives.
 Seems pretty important, right?
-We will explain what occupational therapy is, what occupational therapists do, and how our rehab hospital can assist in your road to recovery.
+We will explain what occupational therapy is, what occupational therapists do, and how our rehab hospital can assist in your recovery.

 What is occupational therapy?

 Occupational therapy is a healthcare profession that focuses on the daily activities of the patients they serve.
 These might include things like going to work, school, hobbies, social situations, or daily tasks around the house.
 After a debilitating injury or diseases it is often difficult to do the simple tasks we are used to.